adhamalhossary/heart_failure_prediction_on_azure/README.md

 # Heart Failure Prediction

-In this project we create machine learning model to solve a classification problem using both Hyperdrive and AutoML.
-We then deploy the best model as a webservice.
+In this project, our goal was to build a classification model that can accurately detect if an individual is most likely to die from a heart failure.
+Cardiovascular diseases (CVDs) are the number 1 cause of deaths globally, taking an estimated 17.9 million lives each year, which accounts for 31% of all deaths worldwide.
+Therefore, having a model that can accurately tell us the likeliness of an individual having a heart failure will assist in diagnosis and early prevention.
+To build an accurate model that can solve such a problem, we use the Machine Learning Studio on Azure.
+We use both Hyperdrive and AutoML to build classification models.
+The performance of the models are compared, and the best model is deployed as a webservice.

 Below is a diagram demonstrating the steps taken in this project:

 <p align="center">
   <img width="600" height="600" src="https://github.com/adhamalhossary/heart_failure_prediction_on_azure/blob/main/images/workflow.png">